 - Know the traits of the species you own

-- Check your equipment, make sure the aquarium filters are working
+- Check your equipment, and make sure the aquarium filters are working

 - Ensure that you test the levels of ammonia and nitrates